MicrosoftDocs/sdk-api/sdk-api-src/content/xpsobjectmodel/nf-xpsobjectmodel-ixpsomgeometryfigure-setsegments.md

 *segmentsAvailable
     IN: the number of values that remain unused in the segmentTypeBuffer and the segmentStrokeBuffer.
-        This value must be >= 1 when calling the method.
+        This value must be &gt;= 1 when calling the method.
     OUT:  the number of values that remain unused in the segmentTypeBuffer and the segmentStrokeBuffer after
         segmentType and segmentStroke have been added.
 If the